augustina2023/Python-Based-Projects/README.md

 # Python-Based-Projects
 Each file is a Python-based project that I worked on throughout 2023.
 IDEs, such as Pycharm and Jupyter Notebook, were used in the creations of these programs.
+- Pycharm Version:
+  PyCharm 2023.1.3 (Community Edition), Build #PC-231.9161.41, built on June 20, 2023, Windows 11.0, GC: G1 Young Generation, G1 Old Generation
+- Python Version:
+  Python 3.11
+- Jupyter Notebook:

 ## Alzheimer's Disease Project